 I'm a postdoctoral fellow in philosophy at the Instituto de Investigaciones Filosóficas at UNAM in Mexico City.
-I work on a range of issues in metaphysics and the philosophy of science, and I also have research interests in logic and the philosophy of physics thrown in too.
+I've worked primarily in metaphysics and the philosophy of science, with some logic and philosophy of physics thrown in too.
 In particular, I've focused on understanding necessity in terms of explanation.
 A more detailed research statement can be found here.

 When I'm not doing philosophy, I like to play guitar.

 The Difference between Epistemic and Metaphysical Necessity, forthcoming in Synthese. (abstract)

 I'll be giving a talk at the 2018 Eastern APA entitled "What Time Is It in Other Possible Worlds?"

 I'll be giving a talk at Simon Fraser University in April at a conference on the Principle of Sufficient Reason.

 Instituto de Investigaciones Filosóficas, UNAM